kkyr/fig/README.md

     trace: true
 ```

-Define your struct and load it using fig:
+Define your struct along with any required and default fields:

 ```go
 package main